thehubbard/esa-pyxel/docs/source/tutorials/overview.rst

     :align: center

-Users can provide one or more input images to Pyxel, set the detector and model parameters via a user interface (configuration file or graphical interface) and select which effects to simulate: cosmic rays, detector Point Spread Function (PSF), electronic noises, Charge Transfer Inefficiency (CTI), persistence, dark current, charge diffusion, optical effects, etc.
+Users can provide one or more input images to Pyxel, set the detector and model parameters via a user interface (configuration file) and select which effects to simulate: cosmic rays, detector Point Spread Function (PSF), electronic noises, Charge Transfer Inefficiency (CTI), persistence, dark current, charge diffusion, optical effects, etc.
 The output is one or more images including the simulated detector effects